Skip to main content

 • Under the Employee Compensation Act 2010, employers must contribute 1% of their monthly payroll to the Employee Compensation fund, managed by the Nigerian Social Insurance Trust Fund.
 This federal insurance covers work-related injury, disability, disease, or death.

-• Employers are required to purchase group life insurance for Nigeria-based employees, with coverage valued at least three times their annual salary.
+• Employers covered by the Pension Reform Act are also required to purchase group life insurance for employees, with coverage valued at least three times annual total emolument.

 Minimum Wage